 Medicaid sent a letter to recover from my deceased mother's estate.
 Mom spent 3 years in a nursing home, with Medicaid paying all but the last year of her life, which she paid for.
 My sister receives SSDI and is disabled.
 Does this prohibit medicaid recovery in Indiana?

 We are trying to clean up the place for household auction and possibly rent the house.
 There are 2 executors with total if 4 heirs.
 We think she is hiding goods she wants or from someone that wants a certain item.
 This executor is homeless usually.
 Our lawyer is not helping us.
 What can we do?

 Yes.
 You can have as many POAs as you'd like, financial or medical.
 They can be different people, with different powers and different responsibilities.
 For example, you can choose to have only one financial POA, but choose to have several medical POAs that have to make joint decisions and...Read more »

 You cannot contest a will before the person has passed.
 Your mother could voluntarily change the appointment of the executor at any time and make the point moot.
 You also need to have standing to challenge the nominated executor, as well as having an actual legal issue to challenge the nominated...Read more »

 A Power of Attorney is freely revocable by the authorizing principal.
 The agent or attorney in fact has no authority to say 'no' to a revocation.
 Further more an agent or attorney in fact does not have control over the principal.

-Contact an estate planning or elder law attorney on how to...Read more »
+Contact an estate planning or elder law attorney...Read more »

 He was arrested for leaving the scene of an accident.
 My husband bailed him out.
 If they don't drop the case, do I take his ashes so he's present?
 I mean what do they logically expect from us now?
 His 2nd court date was this morning and they're "undecided" at husband's last contact.